ryasmi/Scorebook/STYLE.md

 All files that are used in the public build are checked using [JSLint](http://www.jslint.com/ "JSLint website").

 The following are to be ignored:
-* `Combine this with the previous 'var' statement`.

-  This is being ignored because in some cases it is more efficient to declare variables in different parts of a function.
-This particularly important when an expression within an assignment could take a reasonable amount of time to be executed.

 * `'foobar' is already defined` and `unexpected 'foobar'`.

   This is to be ignored when it is used for a conditional assignment which is ensuring a value is not null/undefined.